wgsl-tooling-wg/wesl-spec/ConditionalTranslation.md

 ## Definitions
 * **Translate-time expression**: A *translate-time expression* is evaluated by the *WESL translator* and eliminated after translation.
-  Its grammar is a subset of normal WGSL [expressions](https://www.w3.org/TR/WGSL/#expressions). it must be one of:
+  Its grammar is a subset of normal WGSL [expressions](https://www.w3.org/TR/WGSL/#expressions).
+It must be one of:
   * a *translate-time feature*,
   * a [logical expression](https://www.w3.org/TR/WGSL/#logical-expr): logical not (`!`), short-circuiting AND (`&&`), short-circuiting OR (`||`),
   * a [parenthesized expression](https://www.w3.org/TR/WGSL/#parenthesized-expressions),
   * a boolean literal value (`true` or `false`).

-* **Translate-time scope**: The *translate-time scope* this is an independent scope from the [*module scope*](https://www.w3.org/TR/WGSL/#module-scope), meaning it cannot see any declarations from the source code, and its identifiers are independent.
+* **Translate-time scope**: The *translate-time scope* is an independent scope from the [*module scope*](https://www.w3.org/TR/WGSL/#module-scope), meaning it cannot see any declarations from the source code, and its identifiers are independent.

 * **Translate-time feature**: A *translate-time feature* is an identifier that evaluates to a boolean.
 It is set to `true` if the feature is *enabled* during the translation phase and `false` if the feature is *disabled*.
 It lives in the *Translate-time scope*.